molliemarie/DSSMiami2018/README.md

 If you haven't yet, join the [DSS Slack](https://join.slack.com/t/datasciencesalon/shared_invite/enQtNDcwNzI4MDY5NTQxLTU3NWQwNTcxOGFhZDliMjg0MGJkNzVlMzk0ZGRhZWM2MWNjMzhiNGMyZjE0N2FhMTgxZmU0NGY2NDY0Mjc1ZWU) and join the **#d3js-data-viz** channel.
 If useful links surface during the website, they will be posted in this channel.

 ## CodePen
-You’ll need a CodePen account to participate in the workshop exercises.
+You’ll need a CodePen account to participate in the workshop exercises fully.
 You can [get one for free here](http://codepen.io/).

 ## Slides